wandessonsoares/projectphp/README.md

 Instructions:
-- create the database named 'projeto';
+- Create the database named 'projeto';
 - Import the dump.sql script to create the tables and records;
 - Add project to the HTDOCS folder of your PHP server.